hackclub/hackclub/workshops/personal_website/README.md

 Because everything is in the **body** tag, everything is centered.

 ### Changing the Font

-Finally let's change the font of the page to `Arial`.

 Add another **CSS attribute** to the `body` **selector** so that your CSS code for your `body` looks like this: